waker-he/cs-learning-notes/cpp/effective-modern-c++/effective-modern-cpp.md

 # Chapter 4: Smart Pointers

 ## item 18: `std::unique_ptr`
-- with custom deleter, size would grow from one word to two
+- with stateful custom deleter, size would grow from one word to at least two
-  - if the custom deleter has extensive state, size can grow more
 - easy and efficient to convert to `std::shared_ptr`, suitable for factory function

 ## item 19: `std::shared_ptr`